ErkutGurcenan/Crypto-Bot/README.md

 * Fully asynchronous for improved performance

-* Safe to test — no trading actions performed
+* Safe to test, no trading actions performed

 ## Disclaimer